 Just the other day, a patient of mine asked: "Could you explain the role of the Plantar Fascia and elaborate on the general function of fascia?"
 Considering the depth of this query, I figured it could be an informative blog post topic.
 Addressing the function of the Plantar Fascia is somewhat straightforward, but delving into the broader role of fascia is slightly more intricate.
 Nonetheless, let's attempt to shed some light on this subject.

-Function of the Plantar Fascia
+The function of the Plantar Fascia

 Plantar Fascia - Your Body’s Windlass Mechanism

-Usually, when we think of a windlass mechanism, we think of a mechanical lifting device that consists of a horizontal cylinder turned by a crank or motor, around which a line or cable is wound.
+Usually, when we think of a Windlass Mechanism, we think of a mechanical lifting device that consists of a horizontal cylinder turned by a crank or motor, around which a line or cable is wound.

 Here is how it works in your foot:

-The plantar fascia loosens and tightens with each change in the weight-bearing forces of the foot.
+The Plantar Fascia loosens and tightens with each change in the weight-bearing forces of the foot.

-As you push-off with the foot, the plantar fascia winds around the forward bones of the foot (heads of the metatarsals).
+As you push off with the foot, the Plantar Fascia winds around the forward bones of the foot (heads of the metatarsals).
 This has the effect of reducing the distance between the heel bone (calcaneus) and the toes.